abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/github/deploy.md

 ![final-runner](./images/final-runner.png)

 ## Deploy NGINX Using GitHub Actions
-For simple baseline testing, NGINX is deployed via a GitHub Actions workflow triggered on every push to the `main` branch.
+This workflow installs and starts the NGINX web server on a self-hosted runner whenever code is pushed to the main branch.

 Create the Workflow:
 Create a workflow file at `.github/workflows/deploy-nginx.yaml` with the following content: